bermi/disk-memoizer/README.md

 # disk-memoizer

-Simple disk memoization for caching hight latency IO responses
+Simple disk memoization and in memory LRU cache for hight latency IO responses.